DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-22-publishing-during-rollover.md

 ## Missing from this design

-We probably need a way for providers to preview their course after it’s been published, as View on website won’t be a thing.
+We probably need a way for providers to preview their course after it’s been published, as View on website will not be a thing.

 The preview links could persist on the course page and not be dependent on the course’s state.